 John Marcone lives in Canton, MA with his wife, Susan and three children, Nicole, JC and Matty.
 He has been in the commercial roofing business in Boston for many years and serves on many roofing industry boards.
 He got involved with Team Telomere following the diagnosis of his son Matty five years ago and the passing of Susan’s brother.
 He has been involved in many fundraising events and looks forward to using his skills and experiences to benefit Team Telomere.
 He is an avid Boston sports fan, enjoys golf and playing hockey.

 Emily Dziedzic lives in Portland, Maine and was elected to the board in December 2016.
-She moved into the Secretary role in December 2017 and is active on Team Telomere and Development Committees.
+She moved into the Secretary role in December 2017 and is active with the #teamtelomere race team and the Development Committee.
 She is a licensed Private Pilot, with a Bachelor’s and Master’s degree in Aviation Management.
 After a 10 year career in the aviation industry, Emily left the field to pursue a career in wellness.
 She is currently a Licensed Massage Therapist and Craniosacral Therapist with her own practice in Portland, Maine.
-Emily has been volunteering at Camp Sunshine since 2001 and she fell in love with the Team Telomere community while volunteering during the 2014 and 2016 DC sessions at Camp.
-Eager to help support the mission of DCO, she started by sending care packages and is now involved at the executive board level.
+Emily has been volunteering at Camp Sunshine since 2001 and she fell in love with this community while volunteering during the 2014 and 2016 DC sessions at Camp.
+Eager to help support the mission of Team Telomere, she started by sending care packages and is now involved at the executive board level.

 Board Member & Chair of Development Committee